Sound Mortgage Advice For First-Time Home Buyers

 #11: Push Emotions Aside During Negotiations

-When we want something really bad, it is easy to get caught up in emotions and ignore facts.
+When we want something awful, it is easy to get caught up in emotions and ignore facts.
 However, this is precisely the opposite of what should happen.

 When you are dealing with the real estate agents and the sellers, make sure to get a fair deal.
 If things need to be repaired, point that out before signing the contract.

 Perhaps the price can be lowered to cover the repair costs, or the sellers can pay for it out of pocket.
-If the home is overpriced for the area, find out why and see if the sellers will come down on the price.
+If the home is overpriced for the area, determine why and see if the sellers will come down on the price.

-It is important for you to get a good home.
+It would be best if you got a good home.
 However, you must protect yourself from signing a contract that could harm your interests.

 #12: Determine What is Necessary Versus What is a Want